CanevottiAlessia/miR-RF/README.md

 It replaces single spaces ' ' and tabs '\t' into '_'.
 Any other separator will remain the same.

 - The header/s and the respective sequence/s must be different for each entry.
 Two or more miRNAs, even if they have different names, CANNOT have the same sequence.
+- The sequence/s CANNOT be made by more than five hairpins, you need to remove them (all the respective structures).

 ### miR-RF input example